-The term "existing" refers to sites that are used for roadway deicing material storage or distribution as of September 24, 2016.
+The term "existing" refers to sites that are used for roadway deicing material storage or distribution as of the effective date of the PAG-03 General Permit.
 The term "salt" is inclusive of solid chemical products stored and utilized for the principal purpose of deicing roadways for public safety (including but not limited to sodium chloride, magnesium chloride, calcium chloride, calcium magnesium acetate, potassium acetate, and mixtures thereof).
 The terms "large stockpile" and "small stockpile" refer to sites that are designed for storage of at least 3,000 tons of salt and less than 3,000 tons of salt, respectively.